 Shadowrun is an excellent and highly underrated Super Nintendo RPG based on FASA’s acclaimed cyberpunk pen & paper and board game.
 Although it’s graphically inferior to the SEGA Genesis game that uses the same license, it boasts a stronger plot and less emphasis on combat, although the range of player stats and weapons is admittedly smaller. |

-For anyone who’s not familiar with the Shadowrun universe, here’s a synopsis of this cross between cyberpunk and fantasy elements that is reminiscent of Final Fantasy series.
-In the far, dismal future, all our high tech fantasies and nightmares have come true, and the resurgence of magic has brought back fantasy creatures like elves dragons.
-Huge megacorps battle to control the flow of money, power, and information, shamans do battle with street samurai whose human flesh has been augmented with the latest in lethal cyberware, and outlaws – called "shadowrunners”—hire themselves out for money or honor to battle the megacorps and each other.
-It’s the age that a worldwide computer net called Matrix and magic uneasily coexist.
+For anyone who’s not familiar with the Shadowrun universe, here’s a synopsis of this cross between cyberpunk and fantasy reminiscent of the Final Fantasy series.
+In the far, dismal future, all our high tech fantasies and nightmares have come true, and the resurgence of magic has brought back fantasy creatures like elves and dragons.
+Huge megacorps battle to control the flow of money, power, and information, shamans do battle with street samurai whose human flesh has been augmented with the latest in lethal cyberware, and outlaws – called "shadowrunners" – hire themselves out for money or honor to battle the megacorps and each other.
+It’s an age in which a worldwide computer net called Matrix and magic uneasily coexist.

 With all these annoyances, how did Shadowrun manage to compel me to finish the game and award it our Top Dog tag?
-The answer is that Shadowrun succeeds in achieving the elusive holy grail of games: tell a captivating story, telling it well.
-You’ll meet dozens of interesting NPCs in the game, who can talk about a wide range of topics.
-True to the P&P origins, you are given not experience points, but “Karma points” for defeating enemies.
-Once you can find a bed to sleep on, you can to use these Karma points to buy increases in your stats, which include weapons, cyberdeck, and other skills.
+The answer is that Shadowrun achieves the elusive holy grail of games: telling a captivating story, telling it well.
+You’ll meet dozens of interesting NPCs in the game, all of whom can talk about a wide range of topics.
+True to the P&P origins, you are given not experience points, but Karma points for defeating enemies.
+Once you find a bed to sleep on, you get to use these Karma points to buy stats, which include weapon skills, your "cyberdeck" ability, and other skills.